-In the main CMS side navigation, find and click on Pages.
+In the main side navigation, click on "Content", then click on "Pages".

-In Pages, click on “New Page” to create a new page, or hover your cursor over an existing page’s ellipsis menu and choose "Add Child."
-Or click on the title of an existing page to made edits.
+Click on “New Page” to create a new page, or hover your cursor over an existing page’s ellipsis menu and choose "Add Child", or click on the title of an existing page to made edits.

-On all pages, this is where a featured image can be set to display at the top of the page.
-You can drag & drop your image onto this spot, or use the “Browse” link to find the image you want to upload.
+Featured Image - On all pages, this is where a featured image can be set to display at the top of the page.
+Learn more about the featured image.

 SEO / Social Settings